jplummer01/build-2025-demos/Foundry Local/readme.md

 -Breakout: Azure AI Foundry: The Agent Factory - Azure AI Foundry: The Agent Factory (Breakout session where Foundry Local will be mention)
 Join Azure AI Foundry's flagship session.
 Learn how to supercharge your AI development with our integrated signals loop that connects model choice, knowledge retrieval, fine-tuning, orchestration and memory —anchored by observability and trust.
 Design, customize, and manage intelligent agents using open standards and protocols such as Model Context Protocol (MCP) and Agent-to-Agent (A2A) to connect with tools and drive collaboration.
 Gain insights into advanced orchestration, tracing, and monitoring to streamline decision-making, boost efficiency, accelerate time to market, and lower costs.

-•	Build and ship cross platform apps on-device with AI Foundry and ONNX - Build and ship cross platform apps on-device with AI Foundry and ONNX (Demo session)
+-Build and ship cross platform apps on-device with AI Foundry and ONNX - Build and ship cross platform apps on-device with AI Foundry and ONNX (Demo session)
 Join us for a live coding demo to show you how to develop an AI-enabled application on device, in less than 15 mins.
 In real time you see how to download and install the tools, choose the best model, and develop the application.

 ## What’s Foundry Local?